JoseCezar100000/stremio-web-neo/README.md

 Stremio is a modern media center that's a one-stop solution for your video entertainment.
 You discover, watch and organize video content from easy to install addons.

+This fork aims to add new UI and features without touching the stremio core.

 ## Build

 ### Prerequisites